Minor in Economics

 Registering for classes

-Students who have been accepted into the Economics minor will be able to register for Economics courses (B BECN) starting in Registration Period 2.
-However, students not in the UW Bothell Business program will need the assistance of a School of Business advisor to register for 300/400 Economics courses.
-Each quarter, prior to the start of Registration Period 2, all students in the Economics minor are sent a link to a form used to request course registration assistance.
+Once you’ve officially declared the Business minor, you will be able to register for Business courses starting in Registration Period 2.
+Certain 300/400-level Business courses require add codes for students in the minor.
+Each quarter, prior to the start of Registration Period 2, we send all students in the Business Administration minor a link to a form used to request course registration assistance and add codes.

-When applying for graduation, the student’s major program advisor will list the minor requirements on the graduation application.
-Upon graduation, the minor will be indicated on the student’s transcript, but will not appear on the diploma.
+When you meet with your academic advisor to apply for graduation, you will include your major and any minors on the application form.
+Upon graduation, the minor will be indicated on your transcript but will not appear on your diploma.

 What we want to see in our students: